jeremy-daily/SSS2/README.md

   **X,Y** where X is one of the SSS2 Settings and Y is its value.

-  **AI,X** where X is a 0 or 1.
+  **AI,X** where X is a 0 = off or 1 = on.
 This turns on and off the analog input display.

+  **B0,X** Sets the baudrate for the first FlexCAN controller.
+If X is ommitted, then the current CAN bit rate is returned.
+Typical baudrates are 250000, 666000, 500000, and 125000.

+  **B1,X** Sets the baudrate for the second FlexCAN controller.
+If X is ommitted, then the current CAN bit rate is returned.

+  **DB,** Displays the baud rates.

+  **CANCOMP,X** Turns on the ability for the SSS2 to respond to component ID requests.
+The value of X is binary: 0 = do not respond or 1 = respon to J1939 request messages.

+  **ID,** Request the unique Chip ID from the  Freescale K66 chip on the Teensy 3.6.

   **C0,X** where X is a 0 or 1.
 When X is 0, it turns off the display of received CAN messages from the first built-in controller, which is J1939.
 When X is > 0, it turns on the serial stream.